belnowivan/gendiff/README.md

 ### this is cli tools

-### Compares two configuration files and shows a difference.
+### Compares two configuration of files and shows a difference.

 [help](https://asciinema.org/a/An9SC0ymS2SZZ7ecfYQkCexOK):   ``` gendiff -h ```